 - Show customers that you take the issue of data protection seriously, which also suggests that you run a professional business.

 - Google likes secure websites, which means SSL will actively boost your SEO.
 While this isn’t the main incentive for investing in SSL, it’s a worthwhile bonus.

 How To Add SSL To Your Website

 Adding SSL certification to your website can feel like a very difficult task.
 In truth, it’s very simple.
 Web CMS systems like WordPress are blessed with many plugins that take you through the process.

 Even if you’ve created the site yourself, the tools and information will have been made available when you bought your domain.

-Alternatively, your web host and builder expert can take care of the issue on your behalf.
-Either way, the benefits gained from a small investment of time are substantial.
+Alternatively, your web host/designer can take care of the issue on your behalf.